-9. Can members bring someone with them to meetings/Residentials?
+Can members bring someone with them to meetings/residentials?

 If members know of another young women who would like to join then please let us know – we are always willing to recruit new members!

-There are many benefits to being a member.
+There are many benefits to being a member of the panel.
 Some of these include: